Thyroid, Histamine, Cortisol and Gut/Stomach Issues

 Not all severe issues are about gluten, grain or dairy sensitivities, or require a special kind of diet.

 I hesitated before writing and publishing this information because it is not as complete and thorough as I prefer before I make it public.
 It is a part of my own life though and illustrates that there are many gut - endocrine connections.

 Please don't expect any kind of suggestions that come out of this.
 It is mostly a journey but some of it may allow the beginnings of explorations for some of you.

 From the spring of 2006 to the autumn of 2010 I developed a medical problem, which caused so much pain and discomfort that I spent most of my time lying down, incapable of doing anything useful.
 This problem also delayed the writing of my book 'Recovering with T3'.

-My doctors were completely confused and I had to do a lot of investigation myself.
-I eventually proved that histamine was at the heart of my issues.
-An immunologist confirmed this diagnosis.
+My doctors were completely confused and I began to do a lot of investigation myself.
+I eventually suspected that histamine was at the heart of my issues.
+An immunologist appeared to confirm this diagnosis.

 In the process of resolving this health issue I found information that suggests strong links between thyroid disease and issues with food allergies, sensitivities and histamine problems.

 However, although there may have been a histamine connection, this was not the entire story.

 I am posting this because it is just possible that someone may find something of use in it.